 Silk handkerchiefs by Ensedarte

 For centuries, València was a required stop on the Silk Road linking China and Europe.
 Silk remains a part of València in its clothing.
 In designing its creations, Ensedarte is inspired by this artisanal legacy.
-Available at the Arts and Crafts Centre of the Valencian Community (Hospital, 7) and online at ensedarte.com.
+Available at the shop located at Estameñeria Vieja, 6, at the Arts and Crafts Centre of the Valencian Community (Hospital, 7) and online at ensedarte.com.

 Fans by Vibenca